ibrahim-kocyigit/ibm-data-science-professional-certificate/cheatsheets/methodology.md

 # 10 Stages of Data Science Methodology

 1. **Business Understanding:**
-_"What problem am I trying to solve?"_
+_"What is the problem that I am trying to solve?"_

 2. **Analytic Approach:**
 _"How can I use data to answer the question?"_